Negotiating a Real Estate Commission

-Wonder how much agents make?
-Let's say Mary's buyer purchases a $150,000 home.
-The total commission paid is 7%, with 4% to the listing broker and 3% to the selling broker.
-Mary's broker is paid $4,500.
-Mary is entitled to 50% less an 8% franchise fee.
-Mary receives $2,070.
-From that, Mary pays her overhead expenses of 22% and puts away 30% into savings to hold for payment of social security, federal and state income taxes.
-Mary has made $993.60 net profit.
+As an example of an agent's commission, assume a buyer purchases a $150,000 home.
+The total commission paid is 7%, with 4% going to the listing broker and 3% to the buyer's broker.
+The buyer's broker is paid $4,500.
+The agent is entitled to 50% less an 8% franchise fee, bringing that agent's share to $2,070.

 Selling and Buying With the Same Agent

 There are agents who will offer you a discount if you sell and buy a home through their agency.
 Real estate agents who refuse to discount fees likely believe the two transactions are separate from each other, which they are.
-They entail the separate amounts of work, whether the seller and buyer are the same person or two different and unrelated individuals.
+Each side of the transaction entails separate work, whether the seller and buyer are the same person or two different and unrelated individuals.

 When the Same Agent Represents You and the Buyer

-This is called dual agency, and it's not even legal in some states.
-But where it is legal, Mary would earn both sides of the commission, the listing, and the selling fees.
+This is called dual agency, and it's not legal in some states.
+But where it is legal, an agent would earn both sides of the commission—the listing and selling fees.
 It's called double-ending a transaction.
-Same property but two separate parties with separate interests and separate abilities to sue.
-Mary now has accepted increased liability as a dual agent.
+Your agent accepts an increased liability when they become a dual agent—they are dealing with the same property, two separate parties, with separate interests, and separate abilities to sue if something is not handled correctly.

 In some states, dual agents are required to operate as transactional agents, taking nobody's side.
 They don't offer advice or much assistance except to process paperwork.

 Bear in mind that this negotiation might backfire.
 It could reduce the listing agent's eagerness or motivation to sell your home to her own buyer.
-Apart from her legal fiduciary responsibility to market your home to all available buyers, what is her incentive to induce a buyer to purchase your home when her fee will be reduced?
-Especially if she stands to sell this buyer of hers someone else's listing and get paid more.
+Apart from a fiduciary responsibility to market your home to all available buyers, what is the incentive to induce a buyer to purchase your home if the fees will be reduced?

 Multiple Listings With the Same Seller